lurchmath/lurch-desktop-deprecated/docs/dev-tutorial.md

 By simply extending the list above, you can define any set of group types you see fit in your application.
-Note that the open and close HTML can be arbitrary HTML, including (small) images and font colors and styles.
+Note that the open and close HTML can be arbitrary HTML, including (small) images, font colors, and styles.

 The only question that remains is how to make your groups do something useful.

 ### Phase 3: Adding interactivity to your groups

-What else can your app do?
+What else can groups do?
 Here are many examples, each with a link to where you can read more information and see example code.

 __Report information about the group on the bubble's tag__